galaxyproject/tools-iuc/tools/liana/README.md

 Provides built-in or Data Manager-cached ligand-receptor resources, Metalinks retrieval/filtering, HCOP ortholog retrieval through the current target-organism API, and resource translation.

+## API coverage and Galaxy-specific constraints

+The wrappers call LIANA 1.8.1 directly for the exposed computations.
+Python-native outputs are converted only after computation into Galaxy-compatible AnnData, MuData, tabular, or image outputs.

+The following Python-only extension points are intentionally not exposed:

+- arbitrary callables such as `lrs_to_views(inverse_fun=...)`;
+- callable or dictionary pseudobulk aggregation modes;
+- unrestricted `**kwargs` or user-entered Python/JSON dictionaries.

+Instead, stable options are represented with typed Galaxy parameters and conditionals.
+This keeps jobs reproducible, validates values before execution, and avoids evaluating user-supplied Python code.

+The deterministic local test fixtures include numerical reference assertions generated with LIANA 1.8.1.
+These complement structural HDF5 and tabular assertions and check that the wrapped calls retain expected numerical behavior.

 ## References

 - Dimitrov, D., Türei, D., Garrido-Rodriguez, M. et al. Comparison of methods and resources for cell-cell communication inference from single-cell RNA-Seq data.
 Nat Commun 13, 3224 (2022). https://doi.org/10.1038/s41467-022-30755-0